wiremock/wiremock.org/_docs/proxying.md

 ---
 layout: docs
 title: Proxying
-meta_title: Proxy stub mappings | WireMock
+meta_title: Proxying and proxy stub mappings | WireMock
 toc_rank: 65
 redirect_from: "/proxying.html"
 description: Proxy responses are defined in exactly the same manner as stubs, meaning that the same request matching criteria can be used.